eolesinski/poliscipy/docs/data-and-shapefiles.md

 This flexibility allows you to tailor the visual representation of maps to match your project's requirements or preferences.

-Warning:
+{: .warning }

-You might encounter the error:
+> You might encounter the error:
-"The following party(ies) found in data, but not defined in colormap: Party1, Party2"
+> "The following party(ies) found in data, but not defined in colormap: Party1, Party2"
+>

-While PoliSciPy does not impose a limit on how many different party colors you can define, **you must have at least one color defined for every party** that you plan on visualizing in your electoral college map.
+> While PoliSciPy does not impose a limit on how many different party colors you can define, **you must have at least one color defined for every party** that you plan on visualizing in your electoral college map.
 If you have a winning political party defined in your data that does not have a corresponding color in your colormap, you will encounter an error.
+>

-Make sure that the parties in your dataset are properly mapped to colors in your colormap to avoid any issues during visualization.
+> Make sure that the parties in your dataset are properly mapped to colors in your colormap to avoid any issues during visualization.